IPsec for VMware Tanzu

 Page last updated:

-This guide describes the IPsec Add-on for PCF, which secures data transmissions inside Pivotal Cloud Foundry (PCF).
-Topics covered in this guide include IPsec Add-on for PCF installation and configuration, troubleshooting, and certificate rotation.
+This guide describes IPsec for VMware Tanzu, which secures data transmissions inside VMware Tanzu Application Service for VMs (TAS for VMs).
+Topics covered in this guide include IPsec for VMware Tanzu installation and configuration, troubleshooting, and certificate rotation.

-Your organization may require IPsec if you transmit sensitive data.
+Your org might require IPsec if you transmit sensitive data.

-The IPsec Add-on for PCF provides security to the network layer of the OSI model with a strongSwan implementation of IPsec.
-The IPsec Add-on provides a strongSwan job to each BOSH-deployed virtual machine (VM).
+IPsec for VMware Tanzu provides security to the network layer of the OSI model with a strongSwan implementation of IPsec.
+It provides a strongSwan job in FIPS mode to each BOSH-deployed VM.

-IPsec encrypts IP data flow between hosts, between security gateways, and between security gateways and hosts.
-The IPsec Add-on for PCF secures network traffic within a Cloud Foundry deployment and provides internal system protection if a malicious actor breaches your firewall.
+IPsec for VMware Tanzu encrypts IP data flow between hosts, between security gateways, between service tiles, and between security gateways and hosts.
+It secures network traffic within a Cloud Foundry deployment and provides internal system protection if a malicious actor breaches your firewall.

-The following table provides version and version-support information about the IPsec Add-on for PCF.
+The following table provides version and version-support information about IPsec for VMware Tanzu.

 |IaaS support||vSphere, GCP, AWS, Azure, and Openstack|

-The IPsec Add-on for PCF implements the following cryptographic suite:
+IPsec for VMware Tanzu implements the following cryptographic suite:

 |Key Agreement (Diffie-Hellman)||IKEv2 Main Mode|